rexim/rexim.me/posts/liskov-substitution-principle.md

 Rectangle, but I didn't understand why it is violation of LSP.

 The principle has a pretty simple idea.
 A class is not just a set of methods and fields.
-We also have a number of assumption (they also called properties) between them.
-And when we use the class somewhere we usually rely on this assumptions.
+We also have a number of assumptions about them.
+These assumptions are often called properties.
+And when we use the class somewhere we usually rely on this properties.
 Let's consider as an example the following class:

     class Date {
       ...